microsoft/aed-rust-learn-content/error-handling/includes/3-exercise-use-the-option-type.md

-# Exercise: Use the Option type
+# Exercise - Use the Option type

-In this exercise, you are going to finish implementing a funtion that receives a `Person` struct and returns a `String` with its full name.
+In this exercise, you are going to finish implementing a function that receives a `Person` struct and returns a `String` with its full name.
 Keep in mind that some of those people doesn't have a middle name, but, if they do, it must be included in the return value.

 You must edit only the `build_full_name` function.
 Note that the part that handles the first and the last name have already been implemented for you.

 ```rust
 struct Person {